November 1, 2021

 In this article, we'll take a look at some business use cases, potential benefits, and ways to implement real-time big data analytics

-There are more use cases for real-time analytics than we can reasonably examine here; it's been estimated that in smart manufacturing alone, there are at least 865 applicable areas for business analytics, the majority of them (such as power analysis) needing to operate and report anomalies in real time.
+There are more use cases for real-time analytics than we can reasonably examine here; it's been estimated that in smart manufacturing alone, there are at least 865 applicable areas for business analytics, the majority of them (such as power analysis) needing to operate and report anomalies in real time, while others, such as data storytelling, help interpret production data.
 Nonetheless, let's look at some popular examples across sectors.

 Digital service providers cannot wait for a historic post-mortem when data anomalies occur.
 For instance, providers of network infrastructures, such as Content Delivery Networks (CDNs), network providers and cybersecurity services, need immediate access to information about new downtime events in order to enable rapid response and amelioration.